-Gaza rocket hits outside major southern Israel city, Army Radio says
+Gaza rocket hits near southern Israeli city in show of defiance

 Before the Beersheba incident, Israeli officials said Netanyahu was due to hold the security cabinet session later in the day after consultations with security officials.

+“Hamas has been hit hard.
+Israel will keep acting with force.
+The Prime Minister and Defence Minister have instructed the IDF (Israel Defence Forces) to prepare for all possibilities,” an Israeli official said after the first round of consultations.

-Rocket warning sirens sounded almost non-stop in the southern Israeli town of Sderot and other border communities from sunset on Wednesday.
+Rocket warning sirens sounded almost non-stop in the southern Israeli towns and border communities near Gaza from sunset on Wednesday.
 Many residents have a reinforced room in their homes where they can shelter.
 The military said more than 180 rockets and mortar bombs were fired from Gaza.

 U.N.
 Middle East envoy Nickolay Mladenov said the United Nations had engaged with Egypt in an “unprecedented effort” to avoid serious conflict, but cautioned that “the situation can rapidly deteriorate with devastating consequences for all people”.